What types of students do you counsel?

 As a parent/guardian, how will we work together with Crimson College Consulting?

 Parents may be as involved as much or as little as they would like throughout our process.
 We view college planning as a family effort and encourage parents to complete several questionnaires, to participate in a guided family conversation on college preferences, and to attend most of our meetings through December of junior year.
 As our students reach 11th and 12th grade, we find that family stress levels lessen exponentially if we are able to meet with students independently.
 A follow-up e-mail is sent to parents to keep them informed of our progress, and we also provide numerous articles for parents about related topics.
+Of course, Marie is always available to parents by phone, email or text.

 Where do you meet with students and/or parents?

 For those families who live in eastern Massachusetts, southern New Hampshire and southern Maine, we usually start with a face-to-face meeting at our office in Boxford, MA.
-After that, you will have the choice of continuing to meet in-person at our office in Boxford, MA or to engage in e-counseling via video-conferencing.
-For clients living further away, ideally it would be great to meet once in person, but arrangements can be made for a complete e-counseling package.
+After that, you will have the choice of continuing to meet in-person at our office or to engage in e-counseling via video-conferencing software that allows us to see each other and also to share our computer screens.
+For clients living further away, ideally it would be great to meet once in person, but arrangements can be made for an online initial consultation and a complete e-counseling package.
 Our summer and school vacation boot camps take place in northeastern Massachusetts.

 Do you advise any students on a discounted or pro bono basis?